 Ben-hadad also fled and took refuge inside the town, in an inner chamber.
 31His ministers said to him, “We have heard that the kings of the House of Israel are magnanimous kings.
 Let us put sackcloth on our loins and ropes on our heads, and surrender to the king of Israel; perhaps he will spare your life.”
 32So they girded sackcloth on their loins and wound ropes around their heads, and came to the king of Israel and said, “Your servant Ben-hadad says, ‘I beg you, spare my life.’”
 He replied, “Is he still alive?
 He is my brother.”
 33The men divined his meaning and quickly d-caught the word from him,-d saying, “Yes, Ben-hadad is your brother.”
 “Go, bring him,” he said.
 Ben-hadad came out to him, and he invited him into his chariot.
 34Ben-hadad said to him, “I will give back the towns that my father took from your father, and you may set up bazaars for yourself in Damascus as my father did in Samaria.”
 “And I, for my part,” [said Ahab,] “will let you go home under these terms.”
 So he made a treaty with him and dismissed him.

 35A certain man, a disciple of the prophets, said to another, at the word of the LORD, “Strike me”; but the man refused to strike him.
 36He said to him, “Because you have not obeyed the LORD, a lion will strike you dead as soon as you leave me.”
 And when he left, a lion came upon him and killed him.
 37Then he met another man and said, “Come, strike me.”
 So the man struck him and wounded him.
 38Then the prophet, disguised by a cloth over his eyes, went and waited for the king by the road.
 39As the king passed by, he cried out to the king and said, “Your servant went out into the thick of the battle.
 Suddenly a man came over and brought a man to me, saying, ‘Guard this man!
 If he is missing, it will be your life for his, or you will have to pay a talent of silver.’
 40While your servant was busy here and there, [the man] got away.”
 The king of Israel responded, “You have your verdict; you pronounced it yourself.”
 41Quickly he removed the cloth from his eyes, and the king recognized him as one of the prophets.
 42He said to him, “Thus said the LORD: Because you have set free the man whom I doomed, your life shall be forfeit for his life and your people for his people.”
-43Dispirited and sullen, the king left for home and came to Samaria.
+43Dispirited and sullen, the king of Israel left for home and came to Samaria.